 It's about inhabiting the body you're in.
-As a sponsored Cat 1 mountain biker, back country skier, diving coach, yoga school drop out, trauma yoga teacher , artist, and certified Integrated Health and Wellness Coach, I thrive on not competing in most of my favorite things I do: skiing, ocean swimming, surfing, mountaineering, climbing, yoga, meditation and art.
+As a sponsored Cat 1 mountain biker, back country skier, diving coach, yoga school drop out, trauma yoga teacher , artist, and certified Integrated Health and Wellness Coach and Wilderness First Responder, I thrive on not competing in most of my favorite things I do: skiing, ocean swimming, surfing, mountaineering, climbing, yoga, meditation and art.
 I have competed in dance, gymnastics, skiing, track, ice-skating, swimming, and tennis, sailing and mountain biking; I've raced regattas in Venezuela, ice climbed in the Cascades, scuba dived with sharks, skied in Slovenia and sky dived.
 I believe in the art and implementation of play and the discipline of developing clarity about why we do what we do.
 From the early age of 5, my brain wrapped itself around a dance of movement and speed, adaptation and balance.
-I am interested in learning as much as possible about how the body and mind move in tandem through the elements of nature.
-Getting into your body and mind and figuring them out.
+I am interested in learning as much as possible about how the body and mind move in tandem through the elements of nature: getting into your body and mind and figuring yourself out.

-Being a mom and coach, an artist and designer; inhabiting ALL of the hats is good.
+Being a mom and coach, an artist and designer and athlete; inhabiting ALL of the hats is good.
 The juggling act is a luxury and gift, not a burden.
 I know living is a craft that is continuously changing form, morphing, asking us to solve problems, find new questions, adapt and be curious.
 From within and under these hats, I am also a Danish Viking, with a tenacious will to keep exploring, creating, and celebrating the spoils of our common victories.

 I'm genetically flawed...Vikings are story tellers, athletes, artists, voyagers, and plunderers.
 My Viking journey is about exploring, but it's also about plundering my self, reconstructing my own life and rebuilding it.
 I'm here to tell my story and enable you to tell your story.